SBS Wealth KiwiSaver Scheme

 Our review covers:

-- Funds: SBS Wealth KiwiSaver offers two core KiwiSaver funds: one is focused on income-producing assets (Income Fund), and the other is on growth assets (High Growth Fund).
-The scheme also offers an age-driven option that delivers the funds via 'life stages' (explained in further detail below).
+- Funds: SBS Wealth KiwiSaver offers four core KiwiSaver funds, one is focused on cash and cash equivalents (Cash Fund), one on income-producing assets (Income Fund), and the final two on growth assets (Focused Growth Fund and High Growth Fund).
+The scheme also offers an age-driven option which delivers the funds via 'life stages' (explained in further detail below).
 This means that as you get older, your KiwiSaver investment profile changes to protect the savings you have amassed.
-SBS Wealth KiwiSaver Scheme's Lifestages Auto automatically allocates increasing proportions of money into the Income Fund as you get older, and reduces it from the High Growth Fund.
+SBS Wealth KiwiSaver Scheme's Lifestages Auto automatically allocates increasing proportions of money into the Cash Fund and Income Fund as you get older, and reduces it from the Focused Growth and High Growth Funds.

 - Management and Fees: SBS Wealth takes a hands-on approach to managing the SBS Wealth KiwiSaver Scheme.
 The Scheme is actively and responsibly managed to create value for investors over the long term through a blend of concentrated direct shares and trusted active fund manager(s).
 The management fee is in line with other active KiwiSaver managers.

-- Underlying Investments: SBS Wealth Income Fund investments are predominantly low-risk cash, New Zealand and global bonds and term deposits.
+- Underlying Investments: Investments in the SBS Wealth Cash Fund are 100% invested in cash and cash equivalents while investments in the Income Fund are predominantly New Zealand and global bonds, term deposits with some exposure to cash.
 The majority of the term deposit investments are with SBS Bank.
-The bonds are with well-recognised fund managers, like Harbour Asset Management, Dimensional Fund Advisers and Blackrock.
+The bonds are with well recognised fund managers, like Harbour Asset Management, Dimensional Fund Advisers and Blackrock.
 The SBS Wealth High Growth Fund allocates its money in sharemarkets around the world, with about ¾ invested globally and ¼ domestically.
 The sharemarket investments are a blend of a concentration of direct NZ, Australian and global shares, plus investments via underlying fund managers, including Dimensional Fund Advisers, Schroder, iShares thematic ETFs and Kernel.
 This gives investors exposure to global markets and key thematics, like technology, innovative healthcare, and decarbonisation.
+The Focused Growth Fund invests in a concentrated selection of international equities and global themes (up to 25 securities at any time).
+Given the concentrated nature of the Focused Growth Fund, there is a 25% maximum allocation allowed to this fund (known as a “guardrail”).

 - The Importance of the High Growth Fund: The scheme's long-term growth, and thus returns, are primarily driven by the High Growth Fund.
-This Fund makes up all the allocation of the Lifestages Auto under 50 years old and the majority of the 50-59-year-olds allocation.
-If it beats other KiwiSaver growth-focused funds, the entire scheme is lifted, but the scheme is worse off if its returns are below average.
-The Income Fund, by comparison, only invests in fixed interest-bearing securities paying the same or similar returns that other KiwiSaver income-orientated funds invest in.
+This Fund makes up the majority allocation of the Lifestages Auto under 50 year old with 15% also being allocated to the Focused Growth Fund The majority of the 50-59 year olds allocation made up of the High Growth Fund.
+If it beats other KiwiSaver growth-focused funds, the entire scheme is lifted, but if its returns are below average, the scheme is worse off.
+The Income Fund, by comparison, only invests in fixed interest bearing securities paying the same or similar returns that other KiwiSaver income-orientated funds invest in.
+The Cash Fund only invests in cash and cash equivalents.

 - Fees: SBS Wealth KiwiSaver does not charge an annual membership fee for being part of the scheme.
-However, each fund charges between 0.87% and 1.15% p.a. in management and administration fees.
-There are no joining fees or exit fees if you transfer your money to another Scheme or switch funds transferring within the SBS Wealth KiwiSaver Scheme.
+However, the funds charge between 0.45% and 1.20% p.a. in management and administration fees.
+There are no joining fees, exit fees if you transfer your money to another Scheme, or switch funds transferring within the SBS Wealth KiwiSaver Scheme.

-- No Performance Fees: No performance fees are charged.
+- No Performance Fees: There are no performance fees charged.

-- Ownership: The SBS Wealth KiwiSaver Scheme is issued and managed by SBS Wealth Limited, a wholly owned subsidiary of SBS Bank Group (the Invercargill-based New Zealand owned bank).
+- Ownership: The SBS Wealth KiwiSaver Scheme is issued and managed by SBS Wealth Limited, which is a wholly owned subsidiary of SBS Bank Group (the Invercargill-based New Zealand owned bank).

 Our Review